Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Pistoleros of Santa Rose Actors.md

 Gwyneth Remington
 Backpocket check
-At the end of the fight, gain extra cash
+At the end of a fight, gain extra cash

 Aiyana
 Happy shot